 The effect extends to the reported returns of real estate funds (Geltner [1993]).
 Investors typically demand monthly or quarterly reporting.
 But valuations of many properties included in the funds are effectively updated only annually.
 Each quarter some properties have their valuations updated, and others do not.
 For some properties, the lack of a new valuation within a quarter might result in a carry-over of their last known value into the current quarter.

-G3 deals with this issue using a moving average (MA) process with smoothing parameters estimated using a Bayesian linear regression.
+Our model deals with this issue using a moving average (MA) process with smoothing parameters estimated using a Bayesian linear regression.
 Note that the MA is defined in an econometric sense, and not in a literal sense, although it may be interpreted as such.

 The economic assumption behind the smoothing process is simple: that the observed fund returns are a weighted average of the fund’s economic returns over the most recent periods, including the current period.
-This restriction is similar to Getmansky et al [2004] where the observed return for some period t, is a weighted average of the “true” returns over the most recent k+1 periods.
+This restriction is similar to the one in Getmansky et al [2004] where the observed return for some period t, is a weighted average of the “true” returns over the most recent k+1 periods.
 In our case the observed returns are the reported returns, the “true” returns are the latent returns generated using the model.

 Conclusion